direktt/direktt-plugin/guides/developer-guide.md

 Use QR codes to create frictionless, smart interactions:
 - **Generate** via the Direktt Web Console or WordPress API.
-- **Automate actions** when scanned—add items to cart, validate passes, trigger loyalty updates, etc.
+- **Automate actions** when scanned - add items to cart, validate passes, trigger loyalty updates, etc.
 - **Tie QR actions** directly to your WordPress REST API for unlimited extensions.

 **Examples:**